 In response to the COVID-19 pandemic, Simons Institute events are currently taking place online.
 Please register to receive the Zoom webinar access details.

 This workshop will take place Fridays from 9 a.m. to 10:30 a.m.
 (PDT).

 This workshop aims to develop game theory in connection with the verification, design, and analysis of complex systems.

-Games have been developed since the beginning of TFCS: games permit the modeling of the complex logical interactions between a proponent and an opponent, a controller and an environment, or a verifier and a falsifier.
+Games have been developed since the beginning of the theoretical foundations of computer systems (TFCS): games permit the modeling of the complex logical interactions between a proponent and an opponent, a controller and an environment, or a verifier and a falsifier.
 Since this antagonistic nature of players underlies many concepts in TFCS, it naturally plays a central role in many applications, such as model checking and controller synthesis techniques, as well as in logics and automata theory.
-Games involving probabilistic features are also heavily studied in the analysis of realistic systems exhibiting stochastic behaviours.
+Games involving probabilistic features are also heavily studied in the analysis of realistic systems exhibiting stochastic behaviors.
 In artificial intelligence, games allow us to formalize problems of dynamic motion policy synthesis.
-In their multi-player form, games offer a suitable vocabulary for modeling complex multi-agent systems and reasoning about them.
-For all these reasons games, in their many forms play a central role TFCS.
+In their multiplayer form, games offer a suitable vocabulary for modeling complex multiagent systems and reasoning about them.
+For all these reasons, games in their many forms play a central role in TFCS.

 Further details about this workshop will be posted in due course.
-Enquiries may be sent to the organizers tfcs2021 [at] lists [dot] simons [dot] berkeley [dot] edu (at this address).
+Enquiries may be sent to the organizers workshop-tfcs2 [at] lists.simons.berkeley.edu (at this address).